What Post Brexit Means For International Property Buyers

 - Enforcement of judgements / debt collection between the UK and the EU

 - Healthcare: i.
-For visitors to EU a) Free emergency healthcare (EHIC) b) Non-emergency treatment / necessity for travel insurance ii.
-For people working in EU a) What is included / free b) Necessity of insurance? c) Requirement to work there? iii.
+For visitors to EU a) Free emergency healthcare (EHIC) b) Non-emergency treatment/necessity for travel insurance ii.
+For people working in EU a) What is included / free b) Necessity of insurance? c) The requirement to work there? iii.
 For people retired but under retirement age (which retirement age – UK or EU Country?) a) What is included / free b) Necessity of insurance? iv.
 For people retired but over retirement age (which retirement age – UK or EU Country?) a) What is included / free b) Necessity of insurance?

 - Cross border transactions (for example agents selling property): i.
 What laws in which countries apply? ii.
 What happens if the laws conflict? iii.
 Increased red tape due to, for example, requirement to register for anti-money laundering in two jurisdictions? iv.
 Consumer v.
 Taxation on sales vi.
 European Professional Card / Licenses to sell property in EU?